CANADA FX DEBT - Canadian dollar weakens, benchmark yield slips

-The Canadian dollar weakened against the greenback on Friday, and the yield on benchmark government debt slipped.
-The loonie was trading 0.1% lower at C$1.3628 to the greenback, or 73.38 U.S. cents, after trading in a range of 1.3603 to 1.3653.
-Canadian government 10-year bond yields fell 10.7 basis points to 3.502%.
-The yield on similar U.S. government benchmark debt fell to 4.2725%.
-U.S. August crude futures fell 72 cents to settle at $83.16 a barrel on Friday.
+The Canadian dollar weakened against the greenback on Monday, and the yield on benchmark government debt slipped.
+The loonie was trading 0% lower at C$1.364 to the greenback, or 73.31 U.S. cents, after trading in a range of 1.3625 to 1.3647.
+Canadian government 10-year bond yields fell 4.3 basis points to 3.456%.
+The yield on similar U.S. government benchmark debt fell to 4.2686%.
+U.S. August crude futures fell 83 cents to settle at $82.33 a barrel on Monday.

 AUD / CAD